BrummieQuinn/Javascript/Calculator project/thoughtsoftheday.md

 - Was I really satisfied?
 It seemed that even the operatorClick function with the if or condition was fine and that was the one that bothered me (everything else got a median of 7 for statements and 2.5 for cyclomatic complexity).
 - I refactored index1.js and got all the functions for that encapsulated save (5/6 global variables) in index2.js, so why was I so happy to move on to edge cases before I considered whether there was more I could do with function calculate().
 - Looking at the exceptions and JSHint made me realise that I couldn't add the conditions I needed to as the function stands.
 Especially when not all edge cases affect all calculations.
 I believe refactoring this function at this point is the right move forward.

+## 08/09/2023
+- After looking at functions on MDN and coming to the realisation I wasn't returning the value to the function that called it, I now have a clear goal for how to finish refactoring the calculate function cleanly.
+- I keep forgetting where I'm working and wondering when my updates are going to take effect lol, and its still in the markdown file.
+- I can't believe it's only taken a week for me to plan and create a simple calculator.
+My panic at the start of this project and self doubt has me, not laughing at my past self, but wondering why it was there in the first place.
+While there is greater functionality I can add to the calculator, there's so many other projects I can build next that it may become something I revisit regularly to update the code into something more efficient and cleaner than it is while adding extra functions.
+- More than anything I've proven to myself what I'm capable of and it's only increased my drive to build bigger and better things, who knows, this time next year I could be attempting to build a calculator in C# or python or Java!